Cohomology Structures of A Poisson Algebra: II: FGV-Poisson cohomology

-The total complex $\Hom_\P(\chi_\bullet(A),M)$ thus has the form and we call it the \emph{Poisson complex with coefficients in $M$}.
-Its $n$-th cohomomology group is called the $n$-th \emph{FGV-Poisson cohomology of $A$ with coefficients in $M$} and denoted by $\HP^n(A;M)$.
+The total complex of $\widetilde{C}^{\bullet, \bullet}(A; M)$ is of form and we call it the \emph{Poisson complex with coefficients in $M$}.
 The Poisson complex with coefficients in $A$ is called the \emph{Poisson complex of $A$}, and we simply denote $\HP^n(A;A)$ by $\HP^n(A)$ and call it the $n$-th \emph{FGV-Poisson cohomology group} of $A$.